 Dr. Sher’s interests in the natural sciences date from his early teenage years.
 He was awarded the Gold Medal upon graduation from High School, and graduated Summa Cum Laude from the Ukrainian National Medical University in Kiev, Ukraine.

 Dr. Sher did his Residency in Psychiatry at the Albert Einstein College of Medicine Program at Long Island Jewish Medical Center in New York and the National Institute of Mental Health Program in Bethesda, Maryland.
 He completed a Research Fellowship at the National Institute of Mental Health in Bethesda, Maryland.
 Dr. Sher is a Diplomate of the American Board of Psychiatry and Neurology.

 Currently, Dr. Sher is Director of Inpatient Psychiatry at the James J. Peters Veterans’ Administration Medical Center and Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai in New York City.
-Dr. Sher was formerly a Research Psychiatrist at the New York State Psychiatric Institute / Columbia University Medical Center and an Associate Professor of Psychiatry at the Columbia University College of Physicians and Surgeons in New York City.
-In the past, he was also affiliated with the National Institute of Mental Health in Bethesda, Maryland, the Department of Psychiatry and Behavioral Sciences of the George Washington University School of Medicine and Health Sciences in Washington, DC, and Hillside Hospital, a division of the Long Island Jewish Medical Center, the Long Island Campus for the Albert Einstein College of Medicine in New York.
+Dr. Sher is also Clinical Professor of Psychiatry at the Columbia University College of Physicians and Surgeons in New York City.
+In the past, Dr. Sher was affiliated with the New York State Psychiatric Institute in New York City, the National Institute of Mental Health in Bethesda, Maryland, the Department of Psychiatry and Behavioral Sciences of the George Washington University School of Medicine and Health Sciences in Washington, DC, and Hillside Hospital, a division of the Long Island Jewish Medical Center, the Long Island Campus for the Albert Einstein College of Medicine in New York.

 Dr. Sher has experience as a forensic psychiatric expert and consultant.
 He worked on health care, immigration, and criminal cases.